matth987/FunctionalVBA/README.md

 # FunctionalVBA
-Provides functional programming in VBA via a `FunctionObject` class module.
+Enables functional programming (to a large degree) in VBA via a `FunctionObject` class module.

 The `FunctionObject` stores information required to execute a function via `Application.Run` or `CallByName`.
 It effectively wraps a function into an object that can be passed around your code and called at a later point, similar to other functional programming languages.